Hydrogen Peroxide Mobilizes Ca2+ Through Two Distinct Mechanisms In Rat Hepatocytes

 Digital Object Identifier (DOI)

 Sato, Hirohiko; Takeo, Teruko; Liu, Qiang; Nakano, Kyoko; Osanai, Tomohiro; Suga, Sechiko; Wakui, Makoto; and Wu, Jie, "Hydrogen Peroxide Mobilizes Ca2+ Through Two Distinct Mechanisms In Rat Hepatocytes" (2009).
-Neurobiology.
+Translational Neuroscience.
 431.